AshishAhuja124/Javascript-Practice/NamasteJS2/readme.md

 ### Promise.any()
 Fulfills when any of the promises fulfills; rejects when all of the promises reject.

+--If all promised are rejected, it gives special error called as Aggregate error

 ### Promise.race()
 Settles when any of the promises settles.
 In other words, fulfills when any of the promises fulfills; rejects when any of the promises rejects.